security-pride/NFTParadox/README.md

 ## Citation

-If you use our dataset in your research, please cite our paper:
+If you use our dataset in your research, we would be very glad :) if you please cite our paper:

 ```
 @inproceedings{huang2024unveiling,